boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    Like in 5QI-unaware model, the original IP header retains the DCSP marking corresponding to 5QI (5G QoS Class), while the new header (MPLS or IPv6) carries QoS marking related to TN QoS Class.
-Based on TN QoS Class marking, per hop behavior for all aggregated 5G QoS Classes from all RFC XXXX Network Slices is executed on provider network transit links.
+Based on TN QoS Class marking, per-hop behavior for all aggregated 5G QoS Classes from all RFC XXXX Network Slices is executed on provider network transit links.
 Provider network transit routers do not evaluate original IP header for QoS related decisions.
 The original DSCP marking retained in the